 Note: Participation is strictly voluntary and you can request to be removed from the program at any time.

-All applications to receive assistance through Operation Round Up must be received in our McGregor office no later than two weeks prior to the next scheduled meeting of the Round Up board. no exceptions.
+All applications to receive assistance through Operation Round Up must be received in our McGregor office no later than two weeks prior to the next scheduled meeting of the Round Up board.
+No exceptions.

 Interested organizations are required to provide a 501(c)(3) letter (if tax exempt), the previous year's financial statement, and a cover letter explaining how the monies will be used in as much detail as possible.